GroovyCarrot/Polymerase/README.md

 # The compiler by default will use the basename of the YAML file, therefore
 # without this line, you would need to call this file MyContainerClass.yml
 ContainerClass: MyContainerClass
+Language: ObjC # or 'Swift', defaults to ObjC.

 # Define parameters that are to be added to the container.
 Parameters: